 Texas Self Employed Income Using Tax Returns

 A borrower’s income is still probably the single most important factor in qualifying for a Texas mortgage.
 For traditional Texas mortgage lenders to know what you earn, they will want to see at least the last two-years of a self-employed borrower’s Schedule C from an IRS Form 1040.
 Schedule C is the tax form that represents the income or loss from your Texas business.
 If income increases between year one and year two, Texas mortgage lenders will take an average of the two years.
-However, if the second year’s most recent income is lower than the first year, Florida mortgage lenders are required to use the lower number.
+However, if the second year’s most recent income is lower than the first year, Texas mortgage lenders are required to use the lower number.
 With our bank statement only mortgage program this is not an issue because the lender will add up your most recent 12 or 24 months bank statements and average out your income.

 Texas Self Employed Mortgage Loans

 If you’re going to mortgage your Texas home purchase with traditional financing that is conforming to Fannie Mae and Freddie Mac guidelines you will be required to fully document your Texas self-employment income via adjusted income on your 1040 tax returns.
 It is standard that Fannie Mae will want a full 2 years worth of tax returns to document your net income after expenses.
 For many Texas self-employed mortgage applicants to provide this requirement can be difficult for self-employed Texas business owners.

 If you’re purchasing a new Texas home or refinancing your existing Texas mortgage there is a specific process Texas self-employed must go through to get approved for a Texas mortgage.
 Under the old guidelines, Texas self-employed works had difficulty qualifying based on proof of income.
 This happens for a variety of reasons including how a Texas business is structured most importantly how much income you write off as a Texas self-employed mortgage applicant.